 Ever wonder which “peel” would work the best for your skin?
 I often have new clients walk into my facial room, request a peel, and then crawl in the facial bed thinking that’s it, facial time!

-But there are many types of facial peels to choose from!
+It isn’t that simple as there are many types of facial peels to choose from depending on your skin type and results desired.
 Each peel targets a specific problem or issue.
-Let’s break them down so the next time you’re scouring the shelf in search of an exfoliant or making an appointment with your esthetician, you know exactly what to ask for.
+Let’s break them down so the next time you’re scouring the shelf in search of a cleanser or exfoliant or scheduling a treatment with your esthetician, you understand the options and potential benefits of each choice.

 Alpha hydroxy acids (AHAs) are water soluble rapid chemical exfoliators derived from different fruits and plants found in nature, helping with cell turnover and the shedding of dead skin cells.

-Typically the most commonly used peel, derived from sugar cane.
-Glycolic acids have the smallest molecules and therefore can penetrate the deepest of all the AHAs.
+Typically the most commonly used peel, derived from sugar cane, glycolic acid has the smallest molecules and therefore can penetrate the deepest of all the AHAs.
 If you are trying to treat signs of aging, this would be an ideal choice.
 Glycolic peels are designed to even skin tone, plump the skin, and treat fine lines and dull complexion.
+Glycolic acid tends to irritate rosacea-prone skin so check with your Dermatologist if you fit into that category.

-Derived most commonly from apples, malic acid is used to smooth the skin, treat short-term melasma, and is known for its low levels of skin irritation.
+Often naturally derived from apples, malic acid is used to smooth the skin, treat short-term hyperpigmentation, and is minimally irritating.

-BHAs are also peels, however unlike AHAs, they are oil soluble, penetrating deeper into pores to breakdown excess sebum.
+Beta hydroxy acids (BHAs) are also natural exfoliants, however, unlike AHAs, they are oil soluble, penetrating deeper into pores to breakdown excess oily sebum.

 This can be in either AHA or BHA category dependent on it’s formulation.
 Citric acid is primarily used to dry out excess sebum and clean out dead skin cells within pores.